The Latest Scoop: Taking the Meetings Industry PULSE in 2025

 If cost savings are high on your list of priorities, here are a few tips to help you cut costs on your venue:

-- If your ideal destination is outside your budget, consider looking beyond popular locations and explore emerging or up-and-coming locations to find less expensive (though still exciting) destinations.
+- If your ideal destination is outside your budget, consider looking beyond popular locations and exploring emerging or up-and-coming locations to find less expensive (though still exciting) destinations.
 These destinations may offer lower prices for venues and accommodations while still providing a unique and attractive experience for attendees.
-Working with a DMO can help you find the ideal location for your event, and when in doubt, a destination management company (DMC) can help you identify and manage attractions at a destination that’s new to you!
+When in doubt, a destination management company (DMC) or DMO can help you identify and manage attractions at a destination that’s new to you.
+You can find these valuable partners with the help of a dedicated vendor marketplace.

 - To find lower-priced venues, think about non-traditional event spaces such as community centers, public parks, and cultural institutions.
 These spaces often have lower rental fees than hotels and convention centers and can provide a unique and memorable experience for attendees.